 The Law Library has 4 copies of the current edition on reserve (and several of the previous edition in the Law Library Stacks).
-These can be checked out for in-library use at the Circulation Desk.
+These can be checked out from the Circulation Desk for in-library use.

 In Westlaw you can simply highlight text with your cursor and a small menu will pop-up allowing you to “copy with reference” to add the highlighted portion and a citation to your clipboard.
 Westlaw allows you to export different formats, so be sure to select the correct option.

 Westlaw’s Drafting Assistant allows the user to upload a document (.pdf, .docx, .rtf) and then an algorithm will scan the document and evaluate the references.
 The user is then prompted to accept or deny suggested improvements to each citation (similar to Track Changes in MS Word).
 Note: You can select local court rules when you use this software.

 Lexis enables users to highlight and copy-paste text with a citation (also in different formats like Westlaw).
 In addition, Lexis has a module called the Interactive Citation Workstation which allows you to practice Bluebook citation for many resources.

 Lexis Brief Analysis invites users to upload their files and it extracts the key legal concepts that the documents address, makes recommendations for additional authority, identifies similar documents, and analyzes the citation history of all cited authority.